It was cold that morning, but being the bold and vivacious child she was, Karley Nickelsen was the first one to the

 This is a children’s hospital blog, and often on sites like these (including ours), you will find stories about kids and families who undergo trauma, heal, and get back to living their lives.
 This narrative arc is clear, simplistic and uplifting.
 It’s clean.

 But, of course, it’s usually more complicated than that.

 We don’t talk about cures at Gillette Children’s Specialty Healthcare, primarily because many of our patients have physical or cognitive disabilities that they will live with for the entirety of their lives.
 Their treatment will be a perpetual process.

-This is also why we also have Gillette Children's Specialty Healthcare adult clinic, our clinic for older teens and adults who have childhood-onset or acquired disabilities.
+This is also why we also have Gillette Lifetime Specialty Healthcare, our clinic for older teens and adults who have childhood-onset or acquired disabilities.
 Karley, now 19, is a patient there.

 Finding a New Normal

-“The first two years were the hardest,” Nickelsen says.
+“The first two years were the hardest,” Tracy says.
 “Karley was in a wheelchair, non-ambulatory and nonverbal.
 As a parent, you have to understand, you have this vibrant, engaging child, and then in a moment that person had been taken away, and on top of that you need to learn how to take care of your child all over again.
 I still don’t know how we got through that.”

 Karley was eventually transferred to Gillette, where her family began seeing neurologist Shani Norberg, MD.

-“The thing about coming to Gillette is that the providers here really ‘get it,’ they understand the challenges parents go through,” Nickelsen says.
+“The thing about coming to Gillette is that the providers here really ‘get it,’ they understand the challenges parents go through,” Tracy says.
 “That mattered a great deal at the beginning, because the learning curve was so high.
 They were with us every step of the way, and made me confident that we could care for our daughter.”

 Every Day is Progress